 In relation to the cumulative effect over time of the application of charges and costs on the value of a member's accrued rights to money purchase benefits, due to the nature of Dalriada's appointment, both Dalriada's and its adviser's fees are met using Scheme funds.
-As outlined above, there is uncertainty around each member's individual allocation to each investment.
-For this reason, to date, Dalriada has had to take a general approach when applying costs.
+As commented above there is uncertainty as to the value of the Scheme's investments and how these will be attributed to any members, and further the allocation of costs to members which may require legal advice.
+For this reason Dalriada has had to table a general approach when applying costs.

-As soon as Dalriada is in a position to identify each individual's asset allocation, a more specific approach will be taken to apportion costs according to each member's portfolio of investments.
+As soon as Dalriada is in a position to identify each individual's fund and is able to determine a specific approach with regard to the allocation of costs, it will be in a position to report on the cumulative effect over time of the application of charged and costs on the value of a member's accrued rights.